~ In Depth Profiles of the Following Receivers ~

 strange signals that are a challenge to identify.

 NOTE: On the future of NDBs - Current US regulations state that if an NDB transmitter fails, the airport is not required to repair or replace their NDB station.
 Every month, more and more US NDBs are "retired" as obsolete technology since there are other more modern navigation signals available that are more accurate.
 However, many airports do select to maintain their NDBs as the operation costs are negligible and it provides a safety backup if the pilot has problems with his other air navigation equipment.
 It is up to the airport to decide if they want to continue to provide their NDB signal as part of a tradition of air navigation.

-photo left: One of our active LW receiving stations - the WWII Navy RAZ-1.
+photo left: One of our LW receiving stations when in Virginia City - the WWII Navy RAZ-1.